 - 1. Applicants who may be eligible for admission with advance standing are: - a.
-Readmission nursing students - i.Students who have withdrawn one time from the ASN degree program ii.Nursing students who failed to achieve a "C" or better in the University's required nursing or corequisite courses, resulting in academic dismissal from the ASN degree program.
+Readmission nursing students - i.
+Students who have withdrawn one time from the ASN degree program - ii.
+Nursing students who failed to achieve a "C" or better in the University's required nursing or corequisite courses, resulting in academic dismissal from the ASN degree program. - b.

-- b.
 Transfer students from other registered nursing programs. - c.
 Licensed Practical Nurses (LPN) who apply to the LPN-RN program of study. - 2.
 Applicants seeking admission with advance standing to the ASN degree program must: - a.
-Meet admission requirements for all nursing applicants.
+Meet admission requirements for all nursing applicants. - b.

-b.
 Achieve a grade of at least a "C" and/or 76% on required Nursing Challenge examinations if out of a RN program for more than one year but less than three years, or if required for transfer equivalency (readmission and transfer nursing students).
-Otherwise, one must apply as a new ASN degree student.
+Otherwise, one must apply as a new ASN degree student. - c.

-- c.
 Validate selected nursing skills. - d.
-Abide by an admission contract, if applicable, which may specify one of more required activities.

-e.
-Meet with the Dean of CNHS or Nursing Admissions Committee for an interview and update on ASN degree program requirements.

-- 3. Readmission nursing students additional admission criteria include: - a.
-A student who does not repeat a failed course in the immediately following semester, must submit a letter of petition to the Nursing b.
-Factors considered by the Nursing Admissions Committee include, but are not limited to, overall and semester GPA, GPA in nursing courses, professional behaviors and clinical evaluations.
+Abide by an admission contract, if applicable, which may specify one of more required activities. - e.
+Meet with the Dean of CNHS or Nursing Admissions Committee for an interview and update on ASN degree program requirements. - 3.
+Readmission nursing students additional admission criteria include: - A student who does not repeat a failed course in the immediately following semester, must submit a letter of petition to the Nursing Admissions Committee to be considered for reinstatement to the ASN degree program.
+This letter must explain why the student failed to progress in the program and what has been done to remedy the situation. - b.
+Factors considered by the Nursing Admissions Committee include, but are not limited to, overall semester GPA, GPA in nursing courses, professional behaviors and clinical evaluations. - c.
+A student may only be readmitted to the ASN degree program one time.

-Admissions Committee to be considered for reinstatement to the ASN degree program.
-This letter must explain why the student failed to progress in the program and what has been done to remedy the situation.

-- c.
-A student may only be readmitted to the ASN degree program one time. - 4.
-Transfer students from other nursing programs additional admission criteria include: - a.
+- 4. Transfer students from other nursing programs additional admission criteria include: - a.
 Meet University of Pikeville requirements for transfer applicants and transfer credit. - b.
 Transcript evaluation by an ESON administrator for nursing course equivalency. - c.
 Two letters of reference, one of which must be from the applicant's former nursing program. - 5.
 LPN-RN Applicants additional admission criteria include: - a.
 Valid practical nurse license. - b.
-Minimum of one-year clinical experience as an LPN within the last three years.
+Minimum of one-year clinical experience as an LPN within the last three years. - c.

-c.
 Grade of "C" or better in prerequisite LPN-RN program support courses.
-These courses include ENG 112 or WRI 118, PSY 110, PSY 215 or SW 315, BMS 171, and BMS 172 allowing 20 credit hours in the nursing major.
+These courses include ENG 112 or WRI 118, PSY 110, PSY 215 or SW 315, BMS 171, and BMS 172 allowing 20 credit hours in the nursing major. - d.

-- d.
 Grade of "C" or better and/or 76% on required Nursing Challenge examinations, allowing 13 hours of nursing credit in the major. - e.
 Grade of "C" or better in NUR 130 received within the last two years, allowing three hours of nursing credit in the major. - f.
 Satisfactory completion of all LPN-RN admission criteria, allowing 16 hours of nursing credit (see 5d and 5e above), a minimum of 20 hours of support courses, and eligibility for advanced standing placement in Semester III of the ASN degree curriculum.